Palmstead Nurseries Limited

 Product description & Growing guide

 When fully mature, Ficus carica can reach an ultimate height of 2.5–4 metres and a spread of 2.5–4 metres.
-For optimal growth, it prefers west–facing, south–facing aspect and sheltered exposure.
-It thrives best in chalk, loam, sand soil types and should be placed in a full sun position.
+For optimal growth, it prefers west–facing or south–facing aspect and sheltered positions.
+It thrives best in chalk or loam or sand soil types and should be placed in full sun.

 Seasonal colour